get around geo-blocking VPN

 When might I encounter geo-blocking?

 There are two main situations in which you might experience geo-blocking.
 One is when you try to use a service like Netflix, BBC iPlayer, or ESPN abroad.
-Some streaming platforms have different content libraries for different regions, while others are completely inaccessible from outside of their required countries.
-Sling TV, for instance, prevents you from even viewing its website abroad, saying “We’re sorry.
+Some streaming platforms have different content libraries for different regions, while others are completely inaccessible outside their required countries.
+For instance, Sling TV prevents you from viewing its website abroad, saying “We’re sorry.
 Sling TV is only available in the US.”

 This is because streaming services usually only have the right to show their content in specific countries.
 Other types of sites geo-restrict their content, too.
 For example, betting websites typically only serve people located in specific countries.

 Another situation in which you may encounter geo-blocking is when trying to access content that’s restricted, banned, or against the law in your current location.
-This doesn’t necessarily mean that you’re up to no good; some countries just have different values, leading them to block things like gambling, dating, and social media sites.
+This doesn’t necessarily mean that you’re up to no good; some countries have different values, leading them to block things like gambling, dating, and social media.

 Depending on where you are in the world, you might find that you can’t even use services that could be considered essential, like WhatsApp, Skype, or FaceTime.
 All three of these and more are blocked in countries like China and the UAE, which can make it difficult to communicate with friends and family back home.